dangwenbo/Video-Auto-Wipe/README_EN.md

 # Video-Auto-Wipe
 &emsp;&emsp;I occasionally make some fun and interesting algorithm models based on generative technology.
 The work I brought this time is an application model in the task of "video inpainting".
 Its function is to automatically perceive the parts of the video that we don’t want to see (such as advertisements, watermark, subtitles, icons, etc.) and then erase it.
-At present, the "trial version" model has been opened for everyone to play, hoping to help friends in need.
-Please note that I made this model to help you improve your work efficiency, please use it in a compliant and appropriate way.
-I am not responsible for the results of your use.<br />
+Since the icon erasing model has the potential to be used for copyright infringement, I only share the subtitle erasing model for now, and I hope it can help everyone.<br />
 &emsp;&emsp;I will continue to explore and produce new technical content in generative models.
 There are still many playable points based on the generative technology, and this project only shows one of the practical examples.
 The model's copyright of this project belongs to: [www.seeprettyface.com](www.seeprettyface.com), please do not use it in commercial way without authorization.
 For details of the algorithm, please refer to my [research notes](http://www.seeprettyface.com/research_notes_page3.html)。<br/><br/><br/><br/>

 # Effect preview